About the Act

 Completing the Policy Picture

 Our city and state have long been at the forefront of creating first-of-their-kind visionary policies and then refining those policies.
-Portland and Oregon’s adoption in 2020 of a state-regulated and legal psychedelic health care model, Measure 109, has been an overall success and is now being adopted in states around the country.
-However, the policy picture emerging in our city and state is clearly incomplete with only Measure 109 and with the challenges and changes of Measure 110.
+Portland and Oregon’s adoption in 2020 of a state-regulated and legal psychedelic health care model (Measure 109) has been an overall success and is now being adopted in states around the country.
+However, the policy picture emerging in our city and state is clearly incomplete with only Measure 109, considering the challenges and changes of Measure 110 with the passing of HB 4002 and recriminalization that occurred in 2024.
+So, this Act seeks to create more safety and education for communities by recognizing cultural norms that already exist in Portland by making the possession and use of these natural substances the lowest priority for law enforcement.

 More Education Leads to More Safety, And Vice Versa

 Measure 109 does not offer any protections, education, or increased safety for the tens of thousands of individuals that are growing, gifting, or gathering with psychedelics outside of the government-regulated model.
-And while the recent change to Measure 110 (also approved by voters in 2020) reestablished drug courts as a response to the surge of hard drug related issues, namely fentanyl-related deaths, the Oregon Legislature inadvertently removed all protections for psychedelics, which are non-toxic and non-addictive.
-With the removal of common sense protections for psychedelics we are already seeing less general education and awareness on the issue and, as a result, we expect to see decreased safety around psychedelic use.
+And while the recent change to Measure 110 (also approved by voters in 2020) reestablished drug courts as a response to the surge of hard drug related issues, namely fentanyl-related deaths, the Oregon Legislature inadvertently removed all protections for psychedelics.
+Natural psychedelic plants can be viewed as safe allies to healing when used within appropriate community containers of support that include parameters around safety, harm reduction and understanding potential contraindications.
+With the removal of common sense protections for psychedelics, there is less general education and awareness on the issue and, as a result, the potential for decreased safety around psychedelic use.

 Policies Based in Reality Improve Public Health

-This Act recognizes that Portlanders have long consumed natural psychedelics for personal, health, and spiritual reasons, and that they will continue to do so.
-It also establishes a policy and commission in Portland to increase education and make psychedelic use safer.
-In addition to creating more safety and education around psychedelics, this Act protects the possession and use of these natural substances, making them the lowest priority for law enforcement in our city.
+This Act adopts a Harm Reduction approach by seeking to put into city code a cultural norm that already exists, recognizing that Portlanders have long consumed natural psychedelics for personal, health, and spiritual reasons and that they will continue to do so.
+It also establishes a policy and commission in Portland to increase education and make psychedelic use safer in various community contexts.